tc39/proposal-atomics-wait-async/PROPOSAL.md

 ## Polyfills

-(NOTE: The current polyfill is out of date.)
+(NOTE: The current polyfill is out of date and no longer maintained.
+Further, the proposal cannot be polyfilled in a high-fidelity manner using `Atomics.wait`, because there is no atomics way to synchronously handle the `"not-equal"` case.)

 A simple polyfill is possible.